Text by Nicholas Burman

 It would have been meditative were it not for the fact that the sheer size of the piece and intensity of the light were somewhat unnerving.
 The piece’s religiosity isn’t pure projection on my part, I don’t think.
 While there is a complexity to Poètica de l’espai algorítmic in terms of its reliance upon software and programming, computer mechanics and new media technology, the result is strikingly simple.
-Like with many austere and oversized installations such as this, I’m reminded both of the Monolith in 2001: A Space Odyssey and the declaration “let there be light.”
+Like with many austere and oversized installations, I’m reminded of the Monolith in 2001: A Space Odyssey and the declaration, “let there be light.”
 It seems that no matter how complex or specific human methods of production become, a portion of the (arts) world is always attempting to return, through media, to unadulterated forms.

-While Tokuyama is concerned with, well, everything, Lina Bautista brings attendees’ attention to the micro.
-Her Kilobots are semi-autonomous cockroach sized creatures made out of minuscule computer hardware and programmed to continuously explore a small table amount of space.
-From what I could tell, their legs are styluses, and transmit a scraping, buzzing noise to the speakers in the room, making the little creatures even more bug-like than they first appear.
+While Tokuyama is concerned with everything, Lina Bautista brings attendees’ attention to the micro.
+Her Kilobots are semi-autonomous cockroach-sized creatures made out of minuscule computer hardware and programmed to explore a small table amount of space continuously.
+From what I could tell, their legs are styluses and transmit a scraping, buzzing noise to the speakers in the room, making the little creatures even more bug-like than they first appear.
 Spend too long watching them and you might start thinking they have a personality.

 Elsewhere, Love Synthetizer by Anaisa Franco and Lot Amorós is concerned with the scale of the human.
 Visitors turn into participants: people are required to take off their shoes and stand on two sides of a metal sheet, which sits in the middle of a circle of squat LED disco lighting.
 As the noise of those in the circle increases, so does the red in the lights, and when they touch, skin to skin, “across the divide” they become conductors, bringing spiralling, fantastical chimes to life.